 Review of Autoimmune Disease Treatment Strategies Involving Vitamin D

 Clinical protocols for managing immune conditions increasingly incorporate targeted nutritional approaches.
 A comprehensive review reveals diverse supplementation strategies gaining traction in medical practice.
+The Coimbra protocol represents one well-established high-dose approach.
+This method has shown success with multiple sclerosis patients for approximately 15 years.

 | Protocol Type | Dosage Range | Primary Objective |